PN146

 Story:

 Reginald Taylor Gifford was born at Ashmore, Shaftesbury, Dorset on 16th May 1888, the son of William Gifford and Sarah Ann Gifford (née Taylor).
-He was a Baker by trade.
+He was a Baker by trade and his mother ran the local grocery shop.
 He enlisted on 3rd March 1916 but was not embodied until 26th February 1917 and joined as a Private with the 57th Field Bakery, Army Service Corps, near Norwich.
-(Service No. S/306788) He was demobilized on 17th December 1919.
-There are no medal records.
-He was living with the Taylor family at Green Lane, Ashmore, Shaftesbury, Dorset at the time of the 1939 Register.
-He died in Ashmore and was buried there on 26th April 1977.
+(Service No. S/306788) He served in the UK only due to deafness problem and was finally demobilized on 17th December 1919.
+There are no medal records though he qualified for the British War Medal.
+He was living with the Taylor family at Green Lane, Ashmore, Shaftesbury, Dorset at the time of the both the 1921 Census and 1939 Register.
+He was occupied in Wood Hauling and remained single.
+He died in Ashmore on 26th April 1977 and was buried at St. Nicholas Church, Ashmore, on 29th April 1977.

 Source: Based on earlier research by Ken Baxter.